perl-ide/lite-xl-perltidy/README.md

 ## How to use

-Press `ctrl-i` to apply your perltidy settings to the current buffer.
+Press `ctrl-i` to apply perltidy with your settings to the current buffer.